JackShkifati28/Embedded-Sentry/README.md

 # Gesture Recognition System

-Our project is a Gesture Recognition System that leverages the Dynamic Time Warping (DTW) algorithm.
+Thus project is a Gesture Recognition System that leverages the Dynamic Time Warping (DTW) algorithm.
 The program utilizes multiple header files to manage the functionality of the system:

 - `config.h`: Contains system configurations and macro definitions.
 - `sensor.h`: Manages the setup and data handling of the gyroscope sensor.